 Biking on Chester Lake Trail

-Biking is only allowed on the first 2km of the Chester Lake Trail.
+Biking is only allowed on the first 2 km of the Chester Lake Trail.

 Chester Lake Trail Map

-If you’re like me, you’ll want to have a map of the Chester Lake Trail on your phone.
-We use and recommend the AllTrails app.
 To get the map, simply click on this link for the “Chester Lake Trail Map”.
 Be sure to download the hiking map for offline use as you will not have a cell signal anywhere along the trail.

 Hiking Chester Lake with Kids